CHARLOTTE — At just 37, Darryl Bigelow never imagined the words, “cancer survivor,” being attached to his name.

 “There was an angel in the crowd, and she pointed out that I had a little large bump on my neck, and she could see it in the crowd,” Bigelow said.
 “As soon as I get off the stage, she said, you might want to go get that checked out.”

-“Whenever someone gets a biopsy of cancer, whatever that cancer is, there’s a shock moment, disbelief moment, and then most people transition from that moment into ‘ok, let’s get this done,’” Dr. Zvonimir Milas said.
+“Whenever someone gets a biopsy of cancer, whatever that cancer is, there’s a shock moment, disbelief moment, and then most people transition from that moment into ‘ok, let’s get this done,’” Milas said.

-Milas is a surgeon at Levine Cancer Institute.
 He says Bigelow’s thyroid cancer was Stage 2.
 The cancer was the size of an orange and growing.

 Milas says the woman in the crowd that day in New Orleans saved Bigelow’s life.